sanyamsharmaa/TIL-Wisdom-Logs/README.md

 - createSlice - A slice helps you organize your store by bundling together the logic and actions for a specific feature, like a user's profile or a shopping cart.
 - useSelector - This hook lets your components peek into the store and select a specific piece of data to read and display, like getting the current user's name.

-  ### NVM - this is a  version manager of node
+  ### NVM - this is a  veconst something = require("./file") → for default/single export

+  ### Importing module in React Node files
+  const { something } = require("./file") → for named/multiple exportsrsion manager of node
-  refer the path -
+  refer the path - /node.exe type, other paths than this create issue, shouldb e removed

+  @@@ data?.response means:
+👉 “If data exists (not null or undefined), then access response.
+👉 Otherwise, just return undefined instead of throwing an error.”